sharminkhan0/Hello-Microverse/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+As well as Freecodecamp and w3school for their useful articles that assisted me in creating this project, I would like to thank Microverse for their innovative approach to teaching me how to code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>